kotolex/checking/README.md

  * flexible configuration of both tests and their groups, the ability to group tests and run only selected groups
  * the ability to use both the built-in results processing tool and write your own one
  * the ability to group, stop test by timeout, parallel launch, mocking without installing extra plugins
+ * the ability to generate html-report after suite

 ### Installation ###